-When they entered the studio to record their third studio album, the Faces were really gathering momentum.
+The Faces were really gathering momentum when they entered the studio to record their third studio album.
 Unfortunately for public perception of the band, their lead singer's solo career was taking off even faster.

 The group's second effort, Long Player, represented a major commercial leap when it arrived in stores in February 1971.
-A Top 40 hit on both sides of the Atlantic, it was nevertheless eclipsed by singer Rod Stewart's third solo record, Every Picture Tells a Story, which hit No. 1 in the U.S. and U.K. after its May debut.
+A Top 40 hit on both sides of the Atlantic, it was nevertheless eclipsed by singer Rod Stewart's third solo record, Every Picture Tells a Story, which hit No. 1 in the U.S. and U.K. after debuting in May.

 It all added up to a group that couldn't do much of anything without being compared to its famous frontman, and an uncomfortable state of affairs for Stewart, who was perpetually being asked whether he and the band were headed for a split.
 The Faces were already a notorious live act whose incredible chemistry outweighed the members' reputation for playing under the influence, but that spark had yet to truly catch in the studio.
 For many, it seemed only a matter of time before Stewart flew the coop for a full-time solo career.